-Board found evidence inconclusive as to prohibited practices, but addressed the issue of withdrawal of recognition.
+The Board found evidence inconclusive as to prohibited practices, but addressed the issue of withdrawal of recognition.

-Board found "good faith doubt" as to what employees actually wanted and ordered an election be held to determine whether employees wanted to be represented by the Stationary Engineers, Local 39; the Airport Employees Association or neither.
+The Board found a "good faith doubt" as to what employees actually wanted and ordered an election be held to determine whether employees wanted to be represented by the Stationary Engineers, Local 39; the Airport Employees Association or neither.

-The parties were ordered to meet with the commissioner of the EMRB to negotiate election agreement.
+The parties were ordered to meet with the commissioner of the EMRB to negotiate the election agreement.

-Board ordered that negotiations between Airport Authority and Airport Employee Association may be resumed but parties were stayed from ratifying any agreement until after the election.
+The Board ordered that negotiations between the Airport Authority and Airport Employee Association may be resumed but parties were stayed from ratifying any agreement until after the election.
 [See Item #126, Item #129, and Item #133].